openbao/openbao/README.md

 ...
 ```

-### Importing Vault
+### Importing OpenBao

 This repository publishes two libraries that may be imported by other projects:
 `github.com/openbao/openbao/api` and `github.com/openbao/openbao/sdk`.

-Note that this repository also contains Vault (the product), and as with most Go
+Note that this repository also contains OpenBao (the product), and as with most Go
-projects, Vault uses Go modules to manage its dependencies.
+projects, OpenBao uses Go modules to manage its dependencies.
 The mechanism to do
 that is the [go.mod](./go.mod) file.
 As it happens, the presence of that file
-also makes it theoretically possible to import Vault as a dependency into other
+also makes it theoretically possible to import OpenBao as a dependency into other
 projects.
 Some other projects have made a practice of doing so in order to take
-advantage of testing tooling that was developed for testing Vault itself.
+advantage of testing tooling that was developed for testing OpenBao itself.
 This
-is not, and has never been, a supported way to use the Vault project.
+is not, and has never been, a supported way to use the OpenBao project.
 We aren't
-likely to fix bugs relating to failure to import `github.com/hashicorp/vault`
+likely to fix bugs relating to failure to import `github.com/openbao/openbao`
 into your project.

 See also the section "Docker-based tests" below.